im-a-man/ScalerAcademy/app/src/main/java/classes/android/solidPrinciples/SOLID.md

 In summary, each SOLID principle addresses specific challenges in software design:

-SRP focuses on maintaining code clarity and manageability by advocating for single responsibility.
+# SRP focuses on maintaining code clarity and manageability by advocating for single responsibility.
+Each class should have only one responsibility, or one reason to change.

-OCP emphasizes extensibility without modifying existing code, promoting the use of abstractions and interfaces.
+# OCP emphasizes extensibility without modifying existing code, promoting the use of abstractions and interfaces.

-LSP ensures that inheritance hierarchies maintain substitutability, preventing unexpected behavior.
+# LSP ensures that inheritance hierarchies maintain substitutability, preventing unexpected behavior.
+chile must be a substitute of parent, or should comptable with system or parent contract

-ISP encourages the creation of small, specific interfaces, reducing unnecessary dependencies and promoting a cleaner design.
+# ISP encourages the creation of small, specific interfaces, reducing unnecessary dependencies and promoting a cleaner design.

-DIP promotes the inversion of dependencies, making systems more modular, flexible, and adaptable to change.
+# DIP promotes the inversion of dependencies, making systems more modular, flexible, and adaptable to change.
- * */